tkamag/blog/_posts/2024-06-01-Getting Started with Terraform on AWS.md

 ### A.What is Infrastructure as Code with Terraform?

-Infrastructure as Code (IaC) tools:
+Infrastructure as Code (IaC) tools allows you to:

-* Allow you **to manage infrastructure with configuration files rather than through a graphical user interface**.
+- **manage infrastructure with configuration files rather than through a graphical user interface**.

-* IaC allows you **to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share**
+- **to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share**

 <https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code>